Your Indispensable Guide to Featured Images In WordPress

 Step 4: Click the link that reads Set featured image.
 The media uploader screen will pop open.

 Step 5: Upload a new image from your drive or select one from your media library.
 Make sure the image you select is cropped and optimized for the web.

 Step 6: Add the image’s title and description.

 Step 7: Click the blue Set featured image button to continue.

 Step 8: Once you click the button, the selected image will be set as the featured image and the meta box should look like this.

 That’s all there is to it!
 You’ve successfully added a featured image to your blog post.
-By following the same procedure, you can easily add featured images to pages and custom post types.
+You can easily add featured images to pages and custom post types by following the same procedure.

 Wrapping It Up

 Featured images are captivating and a fun feature to play around with – not to mention they have great SEO value!
 Adding featured images to your blog posts is a simple, straightforward process and easy enough to incorporate into your blog post’s pre-publishing checklist.